Arsenic Lullaby

 Arsenic Lullaby is a sporadically produced, self-published comic book series, written and illustrated by Douglas Paszkiewicz.
 The writing style combines horror and taboo subjects with humor and satire.

 Arsenic Lullaby was translated by Greek publisher, Jemma Press where it was nominated for the Comicdom Award.
 The illustrated work was also nominated for the 2009, Eisner Award for Best Humor Publication, as well as, the Harvey Award.

 There have been five spin-off series written: Laughter of the Damned (3 issues), Misery A Go Go (1 issue), Arsenic Lullabies (2 issues), The Thousand Deaths of Baron Von Donut (1 issue), and Arsenic Lullaby Pulp Edition, in magazine-sized format.

-A 2014, Kickstarter campaign raised money for a collection; it has yet to be fulfilled.
+A 2014, Kickstarter campaign raised money for a collection; it was eventually fulfilled in 2018.

 Arsenic Lullaby also had a story animated in Comedy Central's, TripTank.